 Somewhere between a blogging platform or CMS for simple sites and more powerful enterprise-level solutions, ExpressionEngine is a flexible system well-suited to technical users.
 A large number of free or paid add-on modules, both created by the vendor and the community, provide additional functionality in most areas.
 The system is not optimized for nontechnical users, however, and requires a learning curve to set up a site, and significant technical knowledge of both HTML and the proprietary coding language to create templates and use more advanced features.
 While ExpressionEngine does allow for a good variety of unusual and custom content types, the system is not as strong as many others when it comes to out-of-the-box workflow.

 Finding the Right Solution

 If, on the other hand, you can find or hire a professional to build the site for you, you have more options.
-Building a site to be updated through Contribute is an inexpensive option that allows even technophobes to make updates, though it’s not a platform that will easily grow with you through the years.
+Building a site to be updated through a WYSIWYG HTML editor is an inexpensive option that allows even technophobes to make updates, though it’s not a platform that will easily grow with your organizations through the years.

 At the end of the day, what's important is to choose a tool that you’ll actually use.
-Regardless of what people may say is the “best” tool, if you’re not comfortable with it, then it won’t help you create that up-to-date Web site that will show the world the importance of your cause, the credibility of your organization, and all the great things that you’re doing.
+Regardless of what people may say is the “best” tool, if you’re not comfortable with it, then it won’t help you create that up-to-date website that will show the world the importance of your cause, the credibility of your organization, and all the great things that you’re doing.